-The Humber needs fresh talent and new energy, it is vital to securing the region’s legacy.
+The Humber needs fresh talent and new energy to secure the region’s legacy.

 Being part of the YTN provides opportunities to build networks, make connections, enhance impact and demonstrate a collective voice.